jeff-winn/azure-ddns/README.md

 ## Deploying the Provider
 Within the Microsoft Azure Function portal:
-1. Create a new Azure Function
+1. Create a new Azure Function.
 2. Open the Configuration pane, and add the following application settings:
     - _AppUsername_ - This is the username that will be required to use the public endpoint.
     - _AppPassword_ - This is the password that will be required to use the public endpoint.
-NOTE: Because this provider uses Basic authentication, a colon (:) will not be supported as a character in the password.
     - _DnsZoneRGName_ - This will need to contain the Resource Group Name for your DNS Zone.
 3. Open the Identity pane, and enable a System or User Assigned identity.
 This identity __MUST__ have `DNS Zone Contributor` role for the DNS Zone the provider will be responsible for modifying.
 4. Deploy this codebase into your Azure Function.

+NOTE: Because this provider uses Basic authentication, a colon (:) will not be supported as a character in the _AppPassword_ application setting.

 ## Configuring the In-a-Dyn Client
 The following file will need to be updated on the network device at the location: `/etc/inadyn.conf`.
 If you are using a device such as a Unifi Dream Machine or Dream Machine Pro, the file will instead be located at: `/run/ddns_eth{?}_inadyn.conf`.